Skip to main content

 Kafka

 Central communication backbone for the platform.
-It carries job requests, execution events, raw findings, processed findings, control messages, and system events for asynchronous processing across platform
+Carries job requests, execution events, raw findings, processed findings, control messages, and system events for asynchronous processing across platform.

 Ingestion Service

 Always-on ingestion endpoint for receiving data streams from sensors.
-It publishes data to the Kafka pipeline for further processing
+Publishes data to the Kafka pipeline for further processing.

 Manager Service